 “Know what’s normal and what’s not with your pet to get cancer diagnosed as quickly as possible,” Dr. Eckholm says.

-Some signs of cancer include unusual odors, lumps on the skin, weight loss, change in appetite, and lethargy.
+Some signs of cancer include unusual odors, hair loss, swollen lymph nodes, lumps on the skin, weight loss, change in appetite, and lethargy.

 So which cancer is the most treatable?